The convict story

 Coal Mines Historic Site

-Less is known about the island’s first operational mine, the Coal Mines Historic Site, than its counterpart Port Arthur.
-Located near Saltwater River on the Tasman Peninsular, it served as a punishment station for men who had committed serious offences in the colony.
-By the late 1830s these mines produced most of the coal used in Van Diemen’s Land.
-By the 1840s, almost 600 prisoners with officers and their families lived and worked at the mines.
+Lesser known is the island’s first operational mine, the Coal Mines Historic Site.
+Near Saltwater River on the Tasman Peninsular, it served as a punishment station for men who committed serious offences in the colony.
+By the 1840s, almost 600 prisoners along with officers and their families lived and worked at the mines.

 Woolmers and Brickendon Estates

-Visiting Woolmers and its outbuildings in Longford is like walking through a door into the life of a successful early Australian settler, his family and the convicts who supported it all.
-The National Rose Garden within the grounds of Woolmers presents a comprehensive view of the history and development of the rose.
+Visiting Woolmers Estate and its outbuildings in Longford is like walking through a door into the life of a successful early Australian settler, his family and the convicts who worked for them.
+Also at Woolmers, the National Rose Garden presents a comprehensive view of the history and development of the rose.

-Woolmers Estate adjoins Brickendon Estate and you can wander across following a path lined with hedgerows.
+From Woolmers, you can follow a path lined with hedgerows to another grand colonial estate, Brickendon Estate.
 Now in its seventh generation of farming, Brickendon was once a place of Assignment, where convicts were placed under the control of a private landowner as a free labour force and given food and shelter while undergoing religious instruction.

 Cascades Female Factory